 The “Gift Aid” scheme in its present form was introduced in 2000, and can cover all donations made to a church or charity by a UK taxpayer - whether weekly, occasional, annual or one-off.

-(It replaced the former Covenants scheme which was, until then, the only way in which churches could obtain a tax refund on the regular giving made in the Offertory collection - whether as cash, cheques or by Bank Standing Orders.
-No claims are now being made based on old-style Covenants, so if you think you still have one, please contact your parish priest or lay organiser to replace it.)
+(It replaced the former Covenants scheme which was, until then, the only way in which churches could obtain a tax refund on the regular giving made in the Offertory collection - whether as cash, cheques or by Bank Standing Orders.)

 The main point of the Gift Aid scheme is that the Church, as a charity, can reclaim, for its own benefit, the income tax that you have already paid* on the income out of which you make your donations to the Church.
 This makes every £5 you give worth £6.25.